inknos/monteising/docs/README.md

 Reduntant terms were omitted: `(i // N) * N` is zero when in max dimension, also, `(i + 1) % N` `(i - 1 -N) % N` may be reduntant.

-We can easily seee a pattern.
+We can easily see a pattern.
 We use `i` as the index of the spin in the lattice, `d` is a particular dimension where we want to find the neighbours.
 For a simple notation we used `//` and `**` in a python-ish style